Below, we briefly discuss whether nuclear energy might be sustainable.

 There’s several differences between them.

-A key difference is that uranium is a radioactive heavy metal, whilst fossil fuels come from fossilised organic matter (which undergoes a formation process over a long period of time)
+One key difference is that uranium is a naturally occurring radioactive heavy metal, whilst fossil fuels come from fossilised organic matter (which undergoes a formation process over a long period of time)

-Another difference is that uranium generates nuclear energy through fission, compared to fossil fuels that generate fossil fuel energy through combustion.
+Another difference is that uranium generates nuclear energy through fission (a process of splitting atoms), compared to fossil fuels that generate fossil fuel energy through combustion.

 This makes uranium different to the main fossil fuels – coal, natural gas, and oil.